radixdlt/radixdlt-scrypto/examples/core/hello-world/README.md

 # Hello World!

-Welcome to this "Hello, World!" example in Scrypto!
-Different from many other programming languages where you get a "Hello, World!" printed to your console, we will do more meaningful stuff in this example.
-Hopefully, you'll get a taste of how asset-oriented programming fits the DeFi world.
+A good "Hello, World!" example provides the simplest possible piece of code to understand the basics of a new language.
+However, Scrypto isn't just a typical language – it is specialized for the management of assets on a decentralized network.
+So rather than just printing "Hello, World!" to a console, our example will hand out a token!
+Hopefully you'll get a taste of how asset-oriented programming with Scrypto for DeFi works.

 ## File Structure